Painting your house exterior: should you hand-brush the paint or spray it on and how much should you use?

 Spraying uses more paint because the sprayer atomizes the paint into tiny droplets.
 Most of the droplets end up on the surface, but many others drift away.
 This is inherent with paint spraying, and little can be done to control it.

-In addition, paint left in the tubing must be blown out.
+Also, paint left in the tubing must be blown out.
 Some can be saved, but much of it goes to waste.

 Brushing: 1 gallon per 400 square feet, and even more.